1. CREDIT CARD DEBT

 • Secured credit cards require a security deposit.

-• Secured credit cards can help you build or rebuild your credit.
+• Secured credit cards are a great option for someone who needs to build or rebuild their credit.

 Secured debt requires collateral.
-Collateral is something that a lender can take and sell if you don’t pay your debt.
+Collateral is something of value that you own that a lender can take if you don’t pay your debt.

 For example, car loans are secured debt.
 The collateral is the car.
 If you don’t make your loan payments, the lender can come and take the car from you.
 If you default on the loan, the lender takes the car back and sells it, hoping they can recover their losses.